NicoVogel/docker-extension/README.md

 - `dc extension get-config` Prints the config location.
 - `dc extension save-config <file-path>` Override the config with the given file.
+- `dc extension edit` open config in configured editor (`config.openEditorCommand`)

 ## Custom Commands

 You can define custom commands which contain placeholders.
 These placeholders use the prefix `$` and start with number 0.
 Internally it uses `string.replace()`, so its rather simple.

-The default config contains one example. `bash` is the keyword and `docker exec -it $0 /bin/bash` is the custom command with one placeholder
+The default config contains some handy examples.
+One example is `bash` which executes `docker exec -it $0 /bin/bash`.
+So if you use the command `dc bash bc45`, this will be translated to `docker exec -it bc45 /bin/bash`.

 ## Hint